 You might require surgery, or a consultation with a medical specialist, to help with your transport accident injuries.
 Your surgeon or specialist may carry out diagnosis, prevention, reconstruction and transplantation procedures.

-We will pay for emergency surgery or elective surgery within 3 months of the date of your accident.
+We will pay for emergency surgery or elective surgery you need because of your accident injuries within the first 90 days of the date of your accident.

-Surgery over 3 months after a transport accident
+Surgery after 90 days from the date of a transport accident

-If you need elective surgery outside the 3 month period, we will pay for a consultation with your doctor.
-As a result of that consultation your doctor may then refer you to a specialist or surgeon to treat your transport accident injuries.
+If you need elective surgery after 90 days from the date of your accident, we will pay for a consultation with your doctor.
+After that consultation your doctor may then refer you to a specialist or surgeon to treat your transport accident injuries.

 We require a letter from your surgeon: